 As per the Federal Decree-Law No. (08) of 2017, Value Added Tax (VAT), is charged at 5% standard rate or 0% (as the case may be) on every taxable supply and deemed supply made by the taxable person.
-The Establishment is required to file its VAT returns and compute the payable tax (which is output tax less input tax) for the allotted tax periods and deposit the same within the prescribed due dates of filing VAT return and tax payment.
+The Establishment does not have any output taxable supplies of goods or services.
+As VAT register is not mandatory in UAE for such an entity, the Establishment has opted not to register under VAT.